MicrosoftDocs/architecture-center/docs/data-factory/data-obfuscation-with-delphix-in-azure-data-factory.md

 ## Getting started

 1. [Deploy the Delphix CC Engine on Azure](https://maskingdocs.delphix.com/Getting_Started/Installation/Azure_Installation/)
 1. In ADF, deploy both the Delphix Continuous Compliance: Profiling (Delphix CC Profiling) and Delphix Continuous Compliance: Masking (Delphix CC Masking) ADF templates.
-These templates work for both Azure Synapse Analytics pipelines as well as ADF pipelines.
+These templates work for both Azure Synapse Analytics and Azure Data Factory pipelines.
 1. In the Copy Data components, configure the desired source and target datastores.
 In the Web Activity components, input the Delphix application IP address / host name and the credentials to authenticate with Delphix CC APIs.
-1. Run the Delphix CC Profiling ADF template for initial setup, and any time you would like to re-identify sensitive data (ex: if there has been a schema change).
+1. Run the Delphix CC Profiling ADF template for initial setup, and anytime you would like to reidentify sensitive data (ex: if there has been a schema change).
 This template provides Delphix CC with the initial configuration it requires to scan for columns that may contain sensitive data.
 1. Create a [Ruleset](https://maskingdocs.delphix.com/Connecting_Data/Managing_Rule_Sets/#managing-rule-sets) indicating the collection of data that you would like to profile.
 Run a [Profiling Job](https://maskingdocs.delphix.com/Identifying_Sensitive_Data/Running_A_Profiling_Job/) in the Delphix UI to identify and classify sensitive fields for that Ruleset and assign appropriate masking algorithms.
 1. Review and modify results from the [Inventory screen](https://maskingdocs.delphix.com/Connecting_Data/Managing_Inventories/#the-inventory-screen) as desired.
-Once you are satisfied with the results and would like to mask accordingly, [create a masking job](https://maskingdocs.delphix.com/Securing_Sensitive_Data/Creating_Masking_Job/).
+Once you're satisfied with the results and would like to mask accordingly, [create a masking job](https://maskingdocs.delphix.com/Securing_Sensitive_Data/Creating_Masking_Job/).
 1. Back in the ADF UI, open the Delphix CC Masking ADF template.
 Provide the Masking Job ID from the above step, then run the template.
-1. At the end of this step, you will have masked data in the target datastore of your choice.
+1. At the end of this step, you'll have masked data in the target datastore of your choice.

 > [!NOTE]
 > You will need the Delphix application IP address / host name with credentials to authenticate to Delphix APIs.

 ## Example architecture

-Provided by an anonymous customer, this is intended only as a sample for how one might architect an environment for this masking use case.
+The following example was provided by an anonymous customer.
+It is intended only as a sample for how one might architect an environment for this masking use case.

 :::image type="content" source="example-architecture.png" lightbox="example-architecture.png" alt-text="Diagram of a sample architecture provided by an anonymous customer.":::